Use this FDA inspection checklist to verify the preparation of all the relevant documents to meet all legal regulations.

 This is an inspection applied before a new product is marketed.

-3. inspection due to a specific problem - is used to investigate a problem about which the FDA has been informed.
+This is used to investigate a problem about which the FDA has been informed.

-4. compliance follow-up - is the second inspection of violations that have already occurred.
+This is the second inspection of violations that have already occurred.